Fake pesticides endanger crops and human health in India

 TOXIC RACKET

-Lax laws, which punish by revoking licences or imposing short jail terms for offenders, and staffing shortages compromise efforts to track and seize substandard products.
+Lax laws, which punish by revoking licenses or imposing short jail terms for offenders, and staffing shortages compromise efforts to track and seize substandard products.

 Toxic pesticides that are banned abroad continue, meanwhile, to be sold freely in India.